bartosian/suimon/README.md

 - `📡 PUBLIC RPC`
   <br><br>
+  The table is a valuable resource for obtaining detailed information about a network’s RPC (Remote Procedure Call) endpoints.
+This table provides detailed information about the network’s RPC endpoints, such as their addresses, port numbers, health, total transaction blocks, latest checkpoints, and other ones.
+  <br><br>
   ![Screenshot of my app](static/images/dashboard-public-rpc.png)
   <br><br>

 - `💻 FULL NODES`
   <br><br>
+  This table provides information about the full nodes, such as their addresses, port numbers, health, transactions, checkpoints, uptime, and many others.
+The table is designed to display detailed information that can be useful for developers and network administrators who need to monitor the full nodes.
+  <br><br>
   ![Screenshot of my app](static/images/dashboard-full-nodes.png)
   <br><br>

 - `🤖 VALIDATORS`
   <br><br>
+  This table is especially useful for developers and network administrators who need to keep track of the network’s validators and ensure that they are functioning correctly.
+By using the information provided in the table, developers and administrators can quickly identify any issues with the validators and take the necessary steps to resolve them.
+  <br><br>
   ![Screenshot of my app](static/images/dashboard-validators.png)
   <br><br>

 - `💰 EPOCH, GAS AND SUBSIDY`
   <br><br>
+  This table is a valuable resource for obtaining metrics about the current epoch, reference gas prices, and subsidies in a network.
+This table provides information about the current epoch, such as its number, start, and end time, and total duration.
+The table also provides information about the reference gas price and subsidies, such as their current values and estimated values for the next epoch.
+  <br><br>
   ![Screenshot of my app](static/images/dashboard-system-state.png)
+  <br><br>

 ## License